 On the front of this Christmas card, there is a sketch of soldiers marching.
 Below this, is a printed poem in Irish by Patrick Pearse and inside the card, there is a handwritten message wishing “a very happy Xmas” to Éamonn, his son Rónán, and Fanny (Éamonn’s wife Áine, who was christened Frances).
 The inside features a second printed poem by James Clarence Mangan.

 There are many more cards and letters waiting to be explored or transcribed on our website.
-Check out the recent additions in the Civil War, 1922-1923, Irish Question and Medicine sections to get started.
+Check out the recent additions to get started.

 Wishing you and yours a very happy and prosperous 2018.